vigour-io/boilerplate-module/README.md

 A boilerplate of how to do modules
 - code
-- versioning
-- naming
 - directory
 - tests
 - browser
 - server
 - modules
 - configuration
+- versioning
+- naming
-- deployment
+- publishing
 - readme

 -